-You often begin to feel thirsty at 2 percent dehydration.
+You often begin to feel thirsty at 2% dehydration.
 By this point, your body has lost water, electrolytes, and important minerals such as potassium and sodium.
-This creates an electrolyte imbalance, leading to symptoms such as muscle ache, nausea, and headache.
+This creates an electrolyte imbalance, leading to symptoms such as:

 As you can see, the effects of dehydration can be crippling.
 Dehydration causes a good number of hangover symptoms and can exacerbate others.
 You can protect yourself by doing the following:

 Taking water in the morning likely won’t have significant effects on your body.
 At this point, you are already dehydrated.
 This is why it is more advisable to take plenty of water in between drinks.
 Doing so will ensure you remain hydrated throughout the night.

 If you miss your chance to hydrate while drinking, you can replenish your electrolyte and nutrient levels in the morning.
 This is best done by drinking teas, smoothies, and electrolyte-rich drinks.